 Nobody likes gingerly tip-toeing across icy bathroom tiles, but having the heating on in the bathroom also seems like a little bit of a waste.
 After all, we spend very little time there when compared to other rooms, such as the living room.

-For more information on ways to save energy with high efficiency heating systems, check out our guide on the best way to heat your home to discover our highly-rated energy solutions.
+For more information on ways to save energy with high-efficiency heating systems, check out our guide on the best way to heat your home.

 In this post, we share our recommendations for energy-saving water and electricity gadgets Ireland can offer your household.
 For information on energy-saving tips take a look at our guide on 101 ways to save money on your utility bills.